 A large, ever-expanding corpus of unpublished transcript rulings issued by the Delaware Court of Chancery address all aspects of corporate law litigation.
 Practitioners regularly cite them.
-Written decisions address them.
+Written decisions are influenced by them.
 Yet, the juridical status of these transcript rulings is unsettled.
 Several years ago, then-Chancellor Strine proclaimed that transcript rulings have no inhibiting effect on future decisions.
-In 2020, members of the Court issued written decisions describing in different ways how transcript rulings are of lesser status compared to written rulings.
+In 2020, members of the Court of Chancery issued written decisions describing in different ways how transcript rulings are of lesser status compared to written rulings.

-In this essay I argue that transcript rulings should be considered law, just as written Court of Chancery opinions are law: they are thoughtful judgments by expert jurists that warrant consideration in similar, subsequent cases.
-Their status as law does not mean they must be followed.
+In this essay I argue that the categorical disregard or demotion of transcript rulings decreases judicial accountability, increases uncertainty, and diminishes a repository of judicial wisdom.
+Transcript rulings should be considered law, just as written Court of Chancery opinions are law: they are thoughtful judgments by expert jurists that warrant consideration in similar, subsequent cases, especially if their reasoning is persuasive.
+Their status as law does not mean that they must be followed.
 A future judge may reject or distinguish a transcript ruling or interpret it narrowly or broadly.
-A practice of categorically disregarding or demoting transcript rulings decreases judicial accountability, increases uncertainty, and diminishes a repository of judicial wisdom.

-I approach this subject from three perspectives.
-In Part I, I discuss the background and import of three transcript rulings that gave rise to three of the recent written decisions questioning the precedential value of transcript rulings.
-In Part II, I discuss the implications of a heated debate two decades ago between two leading federal appellate judges (among many others) about court rules prohibiting the citation of unpublished federal appellate decisions and deeming them non-precedential.
-In Part III, I discuss four transcript rulings of Leo Strine denying motions to dismiss.
-These rulings are performances of equity that identify exceptions to rules and illustrate how transcript rulings add to our understanding about the breadth, vitality, slipperiness, and direction of black letter law.
+I further argue that the interplay between transcript rulings and legal doctrine is worthy of study.
+In the Introduction, I note how transcript rulings can presage future written opinions.
+In Part I, I discuss the background and import of three transcript rulings that gave rise to three recent written decisions questioning the precedential value of transcript rulings.
+In Part II, I discuss the implications of a heated debate two decades ago between two leading federal appellate judges (among many others)

 ^{} Partner, Friedlander & Gorris, P.A., Wilmington, Delaware; Lecturer, University of Michigan Law School; Lecturer in Law, University of Pennsylvania Carey Law School.
-I am litigating two cases referenced herein, those involving Oracle Corporation and Mindbody, Inc. I thank Randall Baron, Kyle Compton, Jill Fisch, Christopher Foulds, Jeffrey Gorris, Barak Orbach, Ed Rock, Holger Spamann, and Leo Strine for their helpful thoughts and comments.
+I am litigating two cases involving Oracle Corporation and Mindbody, Inc. that have yielded decisions referenced here.
+I thank Randall Baron, Kyle Compton, Jill Fisch, Christopher Foulds, Jeffrey Gorris, Barak Orbach, Ed Rock, Holger Spamann, and Leo Strine for their helpful thoughts and comments on early drafts.